-- 1. The investors are joint owners, on a fractional basis, of each of the assets of the UCITS fund in proportion to the number of units they hold. - 2.
-Orders for the issue and redemption of units received by the Company or the custodian at or before 4:00 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
-Orders received by the Company or the custodian after 4:00 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.
+4. Orders for the issue and redemption of units received by the Company or the custodian at or before 1:30 PM CET ("the order acceptance deadline") on a valuation date are processed on the basis of the net asset value per unit on the next valuation date.
+Orders received by the Company or the custodian after 1:30 PM CET are processed on the basis of the net asset value per unit on the valuation date immediately following that next valuation date.

-Article 31 Issue and redemption price
+Article 31 Fees and expenses